 Linderman has been with Zions Bank since 1992, when she was hired as assistant vice president.
 She oversaw development and execution of in-store banking programs for Zions Bancorporation, with direct management responsibility for 45 locations in Utah and Idaho.
 She also provided support to bank presidents in Nevada and Colorado for an additional 28 locations.

 Before joining Zions Bank, Linderman was a preferred banking officer in California.
 She entered the finance industry after working in retail management since 1995.
-She has held management positions at Rich's in Atlanta, Georgia; Broadway Store in Phoenix, Arizona; and JC Penney Co. in multiple cities.
+She has held management positions at Rich's in Atlanta, Georgia; Broadway Stores in Phoenix, Arizona; and JC Penney Co. in multiple cities.

 A native of Michigan, Linderman holds a bachelor's degree in business administration from Auburn University and is a graduate of the Pacific Coast Banking School.
 As a recipient of the International Women's Forum Leadership Foundation 2007–2008 Fellows program scholarship, she attended the Harvard Business School and the University of Cambridge Judge Business School for advanced studies in global leadership.
 Currently, Linderman is completing corporate board training through George Washington University and the International Women’s Forum “On the Board” Fellows Program.